CreativeDesigner3D/home_builder_3_docs/docs/01_getting_started.md

 * `Right Click` or `Esc` to finish or cancel the command.

-* While drawing walls move your curor in the direction you want to draw your wall then `type numbers` to enter in exact wall lengths.
+* While drawing walls move your cursor in the direction you want to draw your wall then `type numbers` to enter in exact wall lengths.

 * Hold `Ctrl` to change the angle of the wall.